Inspiring a lifetime of adventure

 Where do teachers and pupils sleep?

 For camping trips, teachers and pupils are accommodated in our traditional bell tented village.
 Pupils tents sleep 6 in bunk bed formation.
 Teachers tents sleep up to 2 with separate sleeping compartments, and a double air bed per compartment.
-Indoor accommodation is provided by dormitory-style woodland lodges.
+Indoor accommodation is provided by dormitory-style woodland lodges or Pod villages.

 There are separate boys and girls tents / rooms, and where possible male teachers will be located in the boys’ section, female teachers in the girls’ section.
 All our indoor lodge accommodation meets uptodate health and safety and fire regulations.